autumnshores/AY250_PythonClass/homework3/readme.txt

 Q3: homework3 question3.ipynb

 Note for Q3:
-- script to general 4x4 grid scatterplot is LONG, i could have written a for loop i guess but i'm a little pressed for time so copying and pasting was my go-to method. it still works, i'm just not efficient...
+- script to general 4x4 grid scatterplot is LONG, i could have written a for loop i guess but i'm a little pressed for time so copying and pasting was my go-to method. it still works, i'm just not efficient…

+- latest update: rectangle can only be drawn in the bottom right-most subplot (probably because i called in gca instead of all axes, troubleshooting now.